zsoftly/zsoftly-services/docs/privacy-policy.md

 ## Introduction

-At ZSoftly Technologies Inc., we take your privacy seriously.
+At ZSoftly, we take your privacy seriously.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you engage with our IT services, website, or other digital assets.
 Please read this privacy policy carefully.
 If you do not agree with the terms of this privacy policy, please do not access our services.

 ## Information We Collect